 - Transactional: Product pages, eCommerce category pages.
 Make sure your pages have a strong CTA where users can convert or make a purchase.

 If you’re unsure which format to choose, look at the top-ranking pages for your keyword.
 You should also evaluate the top pages for trends in language and tone to pursue a winning content angle.
-It’s okay to take a new approach (especially if you find the content in the top pages to be lacking) but it would be unwise to ignore a proven approach.
+It’s okay to take a new approach (especially if you find the content on the top pages to be lacking), but it would be unwise to ignore a proven approach.

 Optimize Existing Content for Search Intent

 If your current pages aren’t performing as well as you’d hope, it’s a good idea to determine if the content aligns with search intent.

 Update your keyword research using the method described above and determine search intent for your chosen terms.
 Next, look at the top-ranking pages for those keywords and determine if the format or angle should be adjusted.
 Most importantly, see if your content could be more useful than the top results.
 Look at the Related Search and People Also Ask boxes to see if your content could be relevant to those queries too.